Logiqx/gps-details/docs/devices/coros/advice/README.md

 - GNSS chipset is a primary factor
   - Early models used Sony
     - Repeated speeds
-    - Low resolution / precision - unique to COROS
     - Spikes after loss of lock
+    - Low resolution / precision of speeds - unique to COROS
   - Latest models use Airoha
     - Decent data when using the right firmware, settings, activity
     - Can be pretty terrible data if you get these things wrong!

 #### General Features